 The session itself and how I work

 Manage Expectations The length of a newborn session will be dictated by the needs of the baby being photographed.
-In my experience, it is not unusual for a newborn session to last two to four hours and it is always a good idea to advise new parents about what to expect and how to prepare for a session.
+In my experience, it is not unusual for a newborn session to last two to three hours and it is always a good idea to advise new parents about what to expect and how to prepare for a session.
 For this reason I send out a newborn session guide before every session.

 Some parents may request a specific pose they have seen on a photographer’s website, however, all babies are different and some babies will resist being posed in a particular way.
 It is important for a photographer to recognise when a baby is not happy in a pose; a baby should never be made uncomfortable for the sake of a photograph, and a photographer should manage a parent’s expectations accordingly.
 I always inform parents before I start certain poses why I may not be able to achieve a certain pose.
 I have yet to meet a parent who has been annoyed when I have explained that I won’t be persevering with a requested pose, as to do so would risk upsetting their baby.

 Room Temperature Very young babies are unable to adequately regulate their body temperature.
 The room in which a newborn photography session takes place must therefore be warm enough to ensure baby’s comfort, but not too warm to cause baby to overheat (watch out for indicators such as increased breathing rate and sweating).
 When a baby is comfortable and warm, he or she is also more likely to fall into a deep sleep, which will enable the photographer to gently position baby into the poses used.
 I personally like to heat my studio space to around 27 degrees (Celsius) but will adjust as necessary according to baby.